 • A custom PEG grammar and type system with 90+ parser tests

 I’ve been building with AI daily for three years.
-This three-day run produced more coherent, higher-quality output than some entire projects I’ve shipped.
+This five-week run produced more coherent, higher-quality output than some entire projects I’ve shipped.
 Not because the model got better between last month and now.
 Because I stopped trying to run a company through a single conversation and started actually running it.

 The Part Where I Tell You What to Do